nthaberl/dev260_fall_2025/assignments/dev260_week9_bst_assignment/STUDY_NOTES.md

 **Biggest challenge faced:**
 *[Describe the most difficult part of the assignment - was it recursive tree algorithms, custom file/directory comparison logic, or complex BST deletion?]*

-Answer: SearchNode without file extension
+Answer: SearchNode without file extension -- "without full path" really threw me for a loop

 **How you solved it:**
 *[Explain your solution approach and what helped you figure it out - research, debugging, testing strategies, etc.]*